sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 ```
 would yield the same effect.

-Even if it can look pretty useless at first, the `rep` function comes in very handy for example, when you want to transform the data in a table from "one row per subject", to "one row per observation", which is necessary for example to run a repeated measures ANOVA with the `aov` function. `rep` makes it all easier as you can create vectors in which the occurrence of the levels of a factor are repeated over and over.
+Even if it can look pretty useless at first, the `rep` function comes in very handy for example, when you want to transform the data in a table from "one row per participant", to "one row per observation", which is necessary for example to run a repeated measures ANOVA with the `aov` function. `rep` makes it all easier as you can create vectors in which the occurrence of the levels of a factor are repeated over and over.

 ## Matrix facilities